biolab/orange3-imageanalytics/doc/widgets/imageembedding.rst

 Example
 -------

-Let us first import images from a folder with :doc:`Import Images <../importimages>`.
+Let us first import images from a folder with :doc:`Import Images <importimages>`.
 We have three images of an orange, a banana and a strawberry in a folder called Fruits.
 From **Import Images** we will send a data table containing a column with image paths to **Image Embedding**.

 We will use the default embedder *Inception v3*.
 The widget will automatically start retrieving image vectors from the server.